IKF World Korfball Championship

 The IKF World Korfball Championship is an international korfball competition contested by the national teams of the members of International Korfball Federation (IKF), the sport's global governing body.
 The championship has been awarded roughly every four years since the inaugural tournament in 1978.
-The current champions are the Netherlands, who won the 2019 IKF World Korfball Championship.
+The current champions are the Netherlands, who won the 2023 IKF World Korfball Championship.

-The current format of the tournament involves 20 teams competing for the title at venues within the host nation over a period of about a week.
-The 11 World Championships have been won by two different national teams.
+The 12 World Championships have been won by two different national teams.
 The Netherlands have won all but one time, losing only to Belgium in the 1991 Korfball World Championship.